-Nurse lead and teacher lead school programs are available for many youth health topics through CK Public Health.
-For more information about our programs or to book a nurse lead presentation, please contact email@example.com.
+Nurse-led and teacher-led school programs are available for many youth health topics through CK Public Health.
+For more information about our programs or to book a nurse-led presentation, please contact email@example.com.

-School staff can also download our CK Public Health Program Guide (Available October 2019) or CK Community Services for In-School Programming for more programs and information.
+School staff can also download our CK Public Health Program Guide or CK Community Services for In-School Programming for more programs and information. *Some in-school programs may not be available at this time.

 Physical Literacy Education